ILLGrenoble/preql/README.md

 **Defining a filter query provider for an entity**

-Before you can start filtering a collection, you must first define a query provider for a given entity class.
+Before you can start filtering a collection, you must first define a filter query provider for a given entity class.

 There are two types of fields that can be defined:

  -	`field` A field that can be queried but cannot be ordered (useful if you don't want to order on a sub collection)
  -	`orderableField` A field that can be both queried and ordered by

 In the code below, we are defining a provider for the `Course` entity and registering the fields.
-Fields that can be queried must be **explicitliy** defined.
+Fields that can be queried must be **explicitly** defined.

 ```java
 public class CourseFilterQueryProvider extends AbstractFilterQueryProvider<Course> {